tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 this purpose, the simulation will construct 2 eNodeBs with different UE measurement configuration, and the UE will perform handover from one cell to another.
 The UE will be located on a straight line between the 2 eNodeBs, and the handover will be invoked manually.
+The simulation duration is 2 seconds and the handover is triggered at +1.0s.

 The `lte-ue-measurements-handover` test suite covers various types of configuration differences.
-The first one is the difference in report interval: the first eNodeB is configured with 480 ms report interval, while the second eNodeB is configured with 240 ms report interval.
+The first one is the difference in report interval, e.g. the first eNodeB is configured with 480 ms report interval, while the second eNodeB is configured with 240 ms report interval.
 Therefore, when the UE performed handover to the second cell, the new report interval must take effect.
 As in piecewise configuration, the timing and the content of each measurement report received by the eNodeB will be verified.